 - The lead plaintiff in the lawsuit, Philip Williams, purchased the Impossible Burger in Atlanta, and is seeking damages and for the burger chain to stop cooking Impossible Burgers on the same grill as meat burgers.

 Although new plant-based protein alternatives are primarily being marketed to meat eaters as a substitute for their beloved beef burgers, vegetarians and vegans have also welcomed the trendy new products that fit within their dietary parameters.
-But the question of whether the new wave of veggie burgers still comports with their meat-free diets if cooked on the same grill as meat has been floating around since earlier this year.
+But the question of whether the new wave of veggie burgers still comports with their meat-free diets if cooked on the same grill as meat has been floating around since early 2019.
 A number of media outlets reported in August that Burger King's Impossible Whoppers are cooked on the same grills as beef burgers, and some of the reports also noted that the Impossible Whopper is served with traditional egg-based mayonnaise, as well.

 A footnote on Burger King's online menu informs guests that they can request a non-broiler method of preparation if they wish to avoid having their food touch the same surface as meat, and can have it cooked in the oven.
 An Impossible Foods representative previously told INSIDER that patrons can also request to not have mayo on their burgers.

 Burger King may not be concerned about the vegan and vegetarian demographic upset over the potential for animal byproducts touching their plant-based substitutes.
 The chain reports that 90% of its customers choosing the plant-based alternatives are not vegetarian or vegan, and has reported a 5% boost in same-store sales as well as additional traffic.
 But other restaurants are taking more proactive steps to appease vegetarians and vegans, which could draw traffic away from Burger King as a result.